 An incapacity of the Vice President-Technical Directions that does not constitute a vacancy of office shall be determined by the Board of Governors, or by the Executive Committee, if the incapacity occurs at a time when it is not feasible to convene a meeting of the Board of Governors and there is a need for action.
 In addition, the Vice President-Technical Directions may declare a condition of incapacity and the duration thereof by written communication to the President.
-During such incapacity, the immediate Past Vice President-Technical Directions shall assume the duties of the Vice President-Technical Directions.
-If the immediate Past Vice President-Technical Directions is unavailable or incapacitated, the Board of Governors shall designate an individual to assume the duties of the Vice President-Technical Directions.
+During such incapacity, the immediate Past Vice President-Technical Directions shall assume the duties of the Vice President-Technical Directions is unavailable or incapacitated, the Board of Governors shall designate an individual to assume the duties of the Vice President-Technical Directions.
 In the event of a vacancy of the Vice President-Technical Directions, the Board of Governors will hold an election to fill the vacancy.